 As its later in the season, the snow is in great shape with lovely soft Spring snow conditions.
 With a majority of North-facing slopes in Courchevel, there’s a substantial accumulated snow-depth which is freshened up by the odd snowfall.
 It’s a great time to bring younger children as you can take advantage of our Family Weeks.
 Good For: Everyone!
 It’s warm, relaxed and there’s great skiing to be had.
 Family Week Discounts available

 April Courchevel’s slopes stay open until the 3rd week in April, and this is where that North-facing aspect really makes the difference.
 While other resorts may just have seen a bit too much of that lovely Spring sunshine, Courchevel has that natural advantage, and you can easily follow the sun around during the day to get the best out of your ski day.
-It can get slushy in the late afternoon, so take a leaf out of our book and ski high all morning then retire for a long, late lunch in the sunshine!
-It’s a great time for family skiing, warm temperatures meaning children don’t get chilly, and at Easter you’ll find chocolate eggs in all the gondolas!
+It can get softer in the late afternoon, so take a leaf out of our book and ski high all morning then retire for a long, late lunch in the sunshine!
+It’s a great time for family skiing, warm temperatures meaning children don’t get chilly, and on Easter Sunday you’ll find chocolate eggs in all the gondolas!